hazelcast/hazelcast-reference-manual/src/GlobalSerializer.md

 ## Global Serializer

-Global Serializer is identical to [Custom Serializers](#custom-serialization) from the implementation perspective.
+A global serializer is identical to [custom serializers](#custom-serialization) from the implementation perspective.
 They are registered as a fallback serializer to handle all other objects if a serializer cannot be located for them.

-It can be configured to be responsible from `java.io.Serializable` and `java.io.Externalizable` instances.
-By default the global serializer does not handle java serialization and they are handled from global serializer.
+By default, a global serializer does not handle `java.io.Serializable` and `java.io.Externalizable` instances but it can be configured to be responsible from them.

-A Custom serializer should be registered for a specific class type whereas a global serializer will handle all class types if all serializer search steps fail as described in [Serialization Interface Types](#serialization-interface-types).
+A custom serializer should be registered for a specific class type whereas a global serializer will handle all class types if all the steps in searching for a serializer fail as described in [Serialization Interface Types](#serialization-interface-types).

 **Use cases**